-Local homeschool groups can often be found through social media, online forums, or even through a simple Google search.
+Local homeschool groups can be found through social media, online forums, or even through a simple Google search.
 If your local community doesn't already have a homeschool group, consider starting one.
 Even a small group can make a big difference in the social lives of homeschooled students.

-At Prisma, one of our favorite place to find local homeschool groups in through Facebook, especially the Secular Eclectic Academic homeschool group.
+One of our favorite place to find local homeschool groups in through Facebook, especially the Secular Eclectic Academic homeschool group.

 Another variation on homeschool co-ops are called microschools.
 These operate similarly to homeschool co-ops, but are often run by a certified teacher.
 KaiPod is a network of microschools where each family chooses individual curriculum.
 Some KaiPod families choose to use Prisma or another online school as their curriculum provider through KaiPod.

 Field trips are another fantastic way for homeschoolers to make friends.
 Many museums, zoos, and other educational institutions offer special programs or days specifically for homeschooling groups.
-This provides an excellent chance for homeschooled children to interact and learn together, fostering both educational and social opportunities.

-There are also private leagues and youth groups that offer sports, performing arts, scouting, and more.
+Also consider private leagues and youth groups that offer sports, performing arts, scouting, and more.
 This gives homeschooled children the opportunity to engage in team-building activities and to form relationships in a structured environment.
 The activity that will work best for your child depends on their interests!
 Although it’s a great idea to push them out of their comfort zone a little bit, they’re unlikely to make deep friendships if they’re not interested in the activity at all.

 Summer camps also provide excellent opportunities for homeschooled kids to meet new friends.
 Summer camps often cater to specific interests, which means your child will already have something in common with the other campers.
-Overnight camps, if your child is brave enough, are especially good at fostering that unstructured, independent bonding time that older kids need.
+Overnight camps, if your child is brave enough, are especially good at fostering that unstructured, independent bonding time older kids need.